 S210 Second-Year Spanish Composition (2 cr.)
-P:S203 or equivalent.
+P: S203 or equivalent.
 Intensive practice in writing expository, descriptive, and narrative prose, with student compositions to be discussed in class.
 Recommended especially for majors enrolled in S204.

 S298 Second-Year Spanish (3 or 6 cr.)
 A nonnative student who places at the third-year level on the language placement test and completes a course at the third-year level will be eligible for 6 hours of special credit in S298 plus credit for the first 10 hours.
 A student who places in the second semester, second-year level, will be eligible for 3 hours of special credit in S298 plus credit for the first 10 hours.
-If the credit earned is A, he or she will receive the grade A for special credit in S298.
-If the grade earned is B or C, all special credit will be recorded as the grade S. If the grade received is a D, the student should consult the departmental counselor to establish a means whereby special credit for S101-S102 may be granted.
+If the credit earned is A, the student will receive the grade A for special credit in S298.
+If the grade earned is B or C, all special credit will be recorded as the grade S. If the grade received is a D, the student should consult the departmental counselor to establish a means whereby special credit for S131-S132 may be granted.

 S305 Masterpieces of Spanish Literature I (3 cr.)
 P: S204 or equivalent.
-Literary texts from 18th, 19th, and 20th centuries.
+Literary texts from the eighteenth, nineteenth, and twentieth centuries.
 Historical background, literary movements, authors.

-S306 Masterpieces of Spanish Literature I (3 cr.)
+S306 Masterpieces of Spanish Literature II (3 cr.)
 P: S305 or equivalent.
-Literary texts selected from Middle Ages to 1700, with emphasis on Golden Age.
+Literary texts selected from the Middle Ages to 1700, with emphasis on the Golden Age.
 Historical background, literary movements, authors.